crypto-com/thaler-docs/docs/getting-started/thaler-testnet.md

 This is an early tutorial for the developers and brave and patient super-early adopters.

-## What do I need?
+## Pre-requisites

+#### Intel® Software Guard Extensions (Intel® SGX)

-Crypto.com chain utilizes the technology of `Intel® Software Guard Extensions (Intel® SGX)` for [payment data confidentiality](../protocol/transaction-privacy.md#motivation), the pre-requisites are a little more strict than the other chains' setup.
+Because we utilize the technology of `Intel® Software Guard Extensions (Intel® SGX)` for [payment data confidentiality](../protocol/transaction-privacy.md#motivation), the pre-requisites are a little more strict than the other chains' setup.
 A special type of hardware is needed and the reference of [SGX-hardware](https://github.com/ayeks/SGX-hardware) could help you identify if your current hardware supports `Intel® SGX` or not.

-If your development machine does not support SGX, we recommend spinning up a cloud instance listed in the [above reference](https://github.com/ayeks/SGX-hardware#cloud-vendors).
+If your development machine does not support SGX, we recommend spinning up a cloud instance listed in the [this reference](https://github.com/ayeks/SGX-hardware#cloud-vendors).
 In this guide, we will walk through the process of setting it up on [Azure Confidential Compute VM](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-azure-compute.acc-virtual-machine-v2?tab=overview).

+#### Supported OS

+We officially support Linux only.
+Other platforms may work buy there is no guarantee.
+We will extend our support to other platforms after we have stablized our current architecture.

 ## Prepare your machine